tommikaikkonen/redux-orm-primer/README.md

 ## Bootstrapping Initial State

-To create an initial state for our app, we can instantiate an ORM session.
+To create an initial state for our app, we can manually instantiate an ORM session.
 To construct the initial state, we don't need immutable operations.
 We can do that with a mutating session.

 In the model reducers and selectors, a session was instantiated for us automatically.
 You can instantiate a mutating session by calling the `withMutations` method on a Schema instance, and an immutable one with the `from` method.
 Both methods take a state object as the required first argument, and optionally an action object as the second argument.